 Embedded within the Year 7 Physical Education curriculum is a fitness element that allows all learners to chart the journey of their individual progress in the areas of speed, strength, stamina, suppleness and power.
 This includes four fitness tests within the academic year.

 Throughout the year students will be assessed on their knowledge, application of skills and fitness.
-Students will also compete in a range of inter-house activities such as lineball, basketball, dodgeball, fitness fun run, striking & fielding to accumulate points towards their house which then culminates at the major school sports day event, in the Summer term.
+Students will also compete in a range of inter-house activities such as Dodgeball, Lineball, Speed Stacking, Indoor Athletics, OAA and Diamond Cricket which culminate in the School Sports Day at the end of the Summer Term.

 Embedded within the Year 8 Physical Education curriculum is a fitness focus which builds upon the Year 7 curriculum encouraging all learners to understand their strengths and weaknesses whilst providing the platform for individual progress in the areas of speed, strength, stamina, suppleness and power.

 Within the Physical Education core curriculum students build upon the skills and techniques developed in the Year 7 and Year 8 curriculum and develop more advanced skills and techniques.
 Students understand their strengths and weaknesses and are encouraged to apply these newly acquired skills within games situations and performances.

 Students are encouraged to take an increasing level of ownership over their PE experience as they progress through KS4.
 All Students are given the opportunity to achieve the Sports Leaders Award, an NGB qualification and a First Aid certificate and core lessons in year 11 involve a greater element of student leadership.
 The Park High Persuit charity event is repeated in year 9 and year 10 (whilst year 11 are sitting mock exams).